7digital/roadrunner/README.md

 ``then`` - Function that takes a string or another function (same behaviour), which should always run.

+``ok`` - Function that takes no arguments and indicates that the exit status of the last command should be ignored.
+I.E. roadrunner will continue to execute subsequent chains even if the current one terminates with a failure status.

 ## Commandline Options

 roadrunner can then be invoked with the following options